lucerne fodder for silage

 How to cultivate lucerne is relatively easy.
 This plant thrives in highland areas with soil pH conditions of around 5.5 and above.
 Before starting to plant lucerne fodder, the soil must be drained, cleared, and plowed with a gentle slope so that the plants can grow well before the start of the rainy season.
 The application of organic fertilizer is also very important and determines the quality of lucerne.

 After preparing the soil, you can start preparing lucerne seeds by inoculation.
-Before planting, the seeds are coated with rhizobium to aid germination and support seedling strength and modulation.
+Before planting, the seeds are coated with rhizobium to aid germination and support seedling strength and nodulation.
 Otherwise, it is sufficient to moisten the seeds before spreading them on the ground.

 Lucerne fodder planting can also be done by intercropping.
 This method is even more recommended because the growth results can be faster with more economical cultivation costs.
 During the growing season, you should be wary of fungal and seed insect infestations.